-The Americans Season 5 Is a Beautifully Understated Farewell
+The Americans Season 6 Is a Beautifully Understated Farewell

 Thematically, a lot of the story lines echo the final season of The Sopranos, which saw various characters trying (and mostly failing) to escape their professional and moral trajectories.
 Philip wanted out for a very long time and finally got what he wanted (for the time being, anyway).
 It’s clear from the physical and spiritual exhaustion etched on Elizabeth’s face that she’s been thinking about getting out as well, but she’s such a die-hard Soviet believer that she seems incapable of taking the bold step that her husband took, or even of convincing herself that it’s necessary.
 In what feels like a secondary mirrored plotline, FBI agent Stan Beeman (Noah Emmerich) has tried to extricate himself from counterintelligence work by moving to a different department, where he’s relieved to be dealing with murderers, drug dealers, and corrupt politicians.
 But his connection with Oleg via their imprisoned and executed ex-lover Nina (Annet Mahendru) all but ensures that he hasn’t seen the last of the spy game.

 The show is filled with characters who are defined by their willingness or inability to change.
 This is subtly paralleled in the political details embedded in the scripts by co-executive producers Joe Weisberg and Joel Fields, who write the first two episodes.
-The hardliners in the KGB resist Soviet leader Mikhail Gorbachev’s attempts to reform and liberalize the country, just as skeptics in President Ronald Reagan’s White House look askance at what they perceive as an old Cold Warrior going soft.
+The hard-liners in the KGB resist Soviet leader Mikhail Gorbachev’s attempts to reform and liberalize the country, just as skeptics in President Ronald Reagan’s White House look askance at what they perceive as an old Cold Warrior going soft.
 There are throwaway lines alluding to Reagan’s memory loss due to Alzheimer’s disease, a condition that his inner circle hid from the public, as well as his concern with what his legacy would be.
 (Surprisingly, to some, he didn’t want it to be one of confrontation and belligerence.)

 Philip and Elizabeth seem positioned for their own battle of ideas.
 It’s obvious that some part of Elizabeth wants to get out, and get Paige out too.
 She has always been depicted as the tougher, more dogmatic member of the union, but she’s better at acknowledging contradiction and ambiguity than we tend to give her credit for.
 “It’s easy to see things as black and white,” she tells Paige.
 “But the world is complicated.
 And the sooner you get this, the better off you’ll be.”
 But whether she can overcome a lifetime of conditioning and actually change is an open question.
 Are she and Philip headed for some kind of separation, be it by geography, divorce, or death?

 There was a time when I would have considered that unthinkable.
 But I was a high-school senior in 1987.
 It seemed like the Cold War would never end.
 It was a time of jingoistic movies like Red Dawn, Rambo: First Blood Part II, Missing in Action, and the sleeper hit of 1987, No Way Out, about a Navy officer trying to uncover the identity of a Russian spy posing as an American.
 ABC dropped tens of millions of dollars on the mini-series Amerika, about the USSR taking over the U.S. mainland.
 On December 25, 1991, the Soviet hammer-and-sickle flag lowered for the last time above the Kremlin, and the USSR was no more.
 No union is guaranteed to be permanent.
 Till death do us part, the marriage vows say.
-The death could be physical, philosophical or emotional, but the specter remains ever present.
+The death could be physical, philosophical, or emotional, but the specter remains ever present.